-In 1952, Mary Ruefle was born outside of Pittsburgh to a father who served as a military officer.
-She spent her early life traveling throughout the U.S. and Europe.
+Mary Ruefle was born in Pennsylvania in 1952.
+Her father was a military officer, and she spent her early life traveling throughout the U.S. and Europe.
 She graduated from Bennington College in 1974 with a degree in Literature.

-She is also the author of a book of prose, The Most of It (2008), and a comic book, Go Home and Go To Bed (Pilot Books/Orange Table Comics, 2007).
+She is also the author of a book of collected lectures, Madness, Rack, and Honey (Wave Books, 2012); a book of prose, The Most of It (Wave Books, 2008); and a comic book, Go Home and Go To Bed (Pilot Books/Orange Table Comics, 2007).

 About Ruefle’s poems, the poet Tony Hoagland has said, “Her work combines the spiritual desperation of Dickinson with the rhetorical virtuosity of Wallace Stevens.
 The result (for those with ears to hear) is a poetry at once ornate and intense; linguistically marvelous, yes, but also as visceral as anything you are likely to encounter.”